blast-hardcheese/smithy/docs/source/1.0/guides/model-linters.rst

 =================

-Validates that all text content in a model (i.e. shape names, member names, documentation, trait values, etc.) do not contain words that perpetuate cultural biases.
+Validates that all text content in a model (i.e. shape names, member names, documentation, trait values, etc.) does not contain words that perpetuate cultural biases.
 This validator has a built-in set of bias terms that are commonly found in APIs along with suggested alternatives.